10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

 "Rashomon" is an arch-shaped natural bridge with a height of about 40 meters that was created by repeated erosion and uplift of an underground limestone cave, and its scale is overwhelming!
 It has been designated as a national natural monument, and various rare plants and animals grow naturally in the surrounding area.
 In addition, at Sakura Park next to the Rashomon parking lot, approximately 700 cherry trees of 10 different types bloom in spring.

-4. Kuse Tunnel Cherry Blossoms
+4. Kuze Tunnel Cherry Blossoms

-10 Amazing Cherry Blossom Spots in Okayama | Famous Places, Hidden Gems, and Best Time to See Them [Updated for 2025]
+10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

-•Best time to see: Late March to mid-April
+Best time to see: late March to mid-April

-• Address: Near So, Maniwa City, Okayama Prefecture
+Address: Near So, Maniwa City , Okayama Prefecture

 Kuze tunnel cherry blossoms